pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 1.4 The Empire Constitution

-This Constitution serves as the supreme law of the Legacy Codex.
+This Constitution serves as the supreme law of Legacy Codex.
 It is divided into **Foundational Laws** (Immutable) and **Operational Guidelines** (Amendable).
 This Constitution takes precedence over all other documents, except where superseded by applicable law.

 ### Article I: Foundational Laws (Immutable)